NBA Rumors: Coach Brad Stevens Disappointed With Celtics’ Performance, ‘We Have To Play Better’

 “It’s not one guy.
 It’s not two guys.
 It’s all of us,” Stevens said.
 “We’re not playing with the same personality we played with last year.
 That’s the easiest way to describe it.”

-The Celtics’ next game will be against the Atlanta Hawks on Friday night at the Philips Arena.
+The Celtics’ next game will be against the Atlanta Hawks on Friday night at Philips Arena.